naeemalomari/-data-structures-and-algorithms/java/README.md

 ## Approach & Efficiency :

-# I used the for loop to return an reversed array.
+# I used for loop and if else statements to solve this challenge.